The following costs are the responsibility of the Dietetic Intern:

 All fees are approximate and not inclusive.

 - Tuition: $10,500.
-To be paid by check or credit card (a convenience fee is charged for credit card payments) in two installments.
+To be paid by check or credit card (a convenience fee is charged for credit card payments) in two installments for late summer/early fall start dates and in four installments for winter start dates.
 TUITION AND FEES ARE NOT REFUNDABLE.

 - Mandatory Orientation Session (3 days) in Boston MA area (prior to start of supervised practice); travel and lodging costs vary.
 Interns are responsible for travel to and from the mandatory orientation session in the Boston Massachusetts area as well as the cost for food and lodging.
 (Dinner on the evening of the All Program Dinner will be provided by the Internship Program.)

 - Lodging and other meals during the Internship (assumption is made that Dietetic Intern will not relocate, so no additional costs will be incurred).
-Hotel rooms approximately $250-300 per night (for summer orientation) and approximately half that for winter orientation may be shared.
+Hotel rooms approximately $300 per night (for summer orientation) and approximately half that for winter orientation and costs may be shared.